DylanLRPollock/Monkey-Head-Project/README.md

 The `docs/` directory contains extended documentation on the project’s architecture, historical phases, and governance design.
 New contributors should start with [docs/README.md](docs/README.md) and [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed guidelines.
 For an introductory overview, see [docs/New-To-AI.md](docs/New-To-AI.md).
+For tips on removing unnecessary software and disabling services, see [docs/os-debloating.md](docs/os-debloating.md).

 ---